Congo ruling coalition wins legislative majority, constraining president-elect

 The coalition’s presidential candidate in the Dec.
 30 election, Emmanuel Ramazani Shadary, finished a distant third with 24 percent of the vote.
 Pre-election polling had shown the FCC lagging behind opposition parties in legislative races.

-On Saturday, the presidential runner-up Martin Fayulu plans to file a formal fraud complaint with Congo’s highest court.
-Fayulu says he won a landslide victory with more than 60 percent of votes and accuses Tshisekedi of striking a deal with Kabila to be declared the winner.
+In a tweet on Saturday, Fayulu wrote that CENI’s results “were invented out of whole cloth.
+I demand a hand recount of all votes for the three elections (presidential, national legislative and provincial)”.

-Tshisekedi’s camp denies there was any deal and says meetings it held with Kabila’s representatives after the election were aimed solely at ensuring a peaceful transfer of power.
+The disputed outcome threatens to reawaken violence in the huge and tumultuous central African country where millions have died during civil wars since the 1990s.

-But the disputed outcome threatens to reawaken violence in the huge and tumultuous nation where millions have died during civil wars since the 1990s.
+Security forces killed dozens who protested at Kabila’s refusal to step down when his official mandate expired in 2016, and militia violence rose across the country as armed groups moved to fill a perceived power vacuum.

-Additional reporting and writing by Aaron Ross, Editing by Ros Russell
+Additional reporting and writing by Aaron Ross, Editing by Ros Russell/Mark Heinrich